22325VIC Course in Workplace Spotting for Service Assets

-An original (or copy of) a Statement of Attainment for HLTAID003 Provide first aid issued within the last 12 months; or
+- An original (or copy of) a Statement of Attainment for HLTAID003 Provide first aid issued within the last 12 months; or

-An original (or copy of) a Statement of Attainment for HLTAID003 Provide first aid issued within the last 3 years and an original (or copy of) a Statement of Attainment for HLTAID001 Provide cardiopulmonary resuscitation issued within the last 12 months
+- An original (or copy of) a Statement of Attainment for HLTAID003 Provide first aid issued within the last 3 years and an original (or copy of) a Statement of Attainment for HLTAID001 Provide cardiopulmonary resuscitation issued within the last 12 months

-Energy Safe Victoria Requirements to ACT as a spotter
+Energy Safe Victoria Requirements to act as a spotter

-Applicants must be a minimum of 18 years of age.
+- Applicants must be a minimum of 18 years of age.

-Applicants who meet the first aid unit credit transfer requirements will only need to attend the one day spotters course.
+- Applicants who meet the first aid unit credit transfer requirements will only need to attend the one-day spotters course.

 Only applicants who are registered as an Electrical Spotter with EnergySafe Victoria may perform spotting work.

-To qualify to spot an item of plant where no High Risk Licence class applies (excavator, front end loader, scissor lift, etc.), applicants must provide Proof of Competency (such as a Plant Operator Card or Statement of Attainment) on that specific piece of plant.
+- To qualify to spot an item of plant where no High Risk Licence class applies (excavator, front end loader, scissor lift, etc.), applicants must provide Proof of Competency (such as a Plant Operator Card or Statement of Attainment) on that specific piece of plant.

-To qualify to spot on all items of plant, applicants must provide a current Licence to Perform High Risk Work for Dogging or Rigging.
+- To qualify to spot on all items of plant, applicants must provide a current Licence to Perform High Risk Work for Dogging or Rigging.

 Face to face delivery.
 The course involves a theory and practical assessment.